zhangxy0517/3D-Registration-with-Maximal-Cliques/Linux/readme.md

       $ cmake -DCMAKE_BUILD_TYPE=Release ..
       $ make
       ```
 - Option 2: Use any IDE that can directly handle CMakeLists files to open the `CMakeLists.txt` in the **root** directory of MAC.
 Then you should have obtained a usable project and just build it.
 I recommend using [CLion](https://www.jetbrains.com/clion/).
+- NOTICE: Please compile in **RELEASE** mode!